-🔎The Problem: Barriers in Traditional Energy Investment
+# The Problem: Barriers in Traditional Energy Investment

-1. The Global Problem: A Trillion-Dollar Industry Locked Behind Barriers
+## **1. The Global Problem: A Trillion-Dollar Industry Locked Behind Barriers**

-Oil has always been the backbone of civilization’s progress.
-It powers 92% of the world’s transportation, fuels industrial manufacturing, and remains the core of global energy infrastructure.
-Despite the global transition toward renewables, oil still accounts for more than 30% of the world’s total energy mix and underpins almost every modern economic activity — from powering logistics networks to enabling plastics, pharmaceuticals, and aviation.
+Despite the global transition toward renewables, **oil still accounts for more than 30% of the world’s total energy mix** and underpins almost every modern economic activity — from powering logistics networks to enabling plastics, pharmaceuticals, and aviation.

-This makes oil not just an energy source — but a strategic financial instrument and one of the most valuable real-world assets (RWA) on Earth.
-With over $6 trillion in annual transaction value, the oil industry surpasses global agriculture, gold, and even parts of the global equity market in scale.
+With over **$6 trillion in annual transaction value**, the oil industry surpasses global agriculture, gold, and even parts of the global equity market in scale.

 And yet, **despite its size**, oil remains **locked behind institutional barriers** that prevent almost everyone from directly accessing its wealth creation potential.